Building Coding Agents via Entropy-Enhanced Multi-Turn Preference Optimization: Related Work

 \section{Related Work}

-\textbf{LLM Post-training.} RLHF has become the standard approach for aligning LLMs with human preferences~\citep{ouyang2022training,ziegler2019fine,bai2022training,schulman2017proximal}, but the PPO-style online approach is a computationally intensive, as it requires numerous interactions with a reward model or live environment to generate samples during training ~\citep{xu2024dpo, wei2025swe}.
-To reduce the compute cost, \emph{preference learning} methods replace explicit reward modeling and online RL with simpler, reward-free objectives that require far less compute.
-DPO~\citep{rafailov2023direct} and its variants (KTO~\citep{ethayarajh2024kto}, SimPO~\citep{meng2024simpo}, OrPO~\citep{hong2024orpo}) have emerged as competitive and simpler alternatives to PPO-based RLHF.
+\textbf{LLM Post-training.} RLHF has become the standard approach for aligning LLMs with human preferences~\citep{ouyang2022training,ziegler2019fine,bai2022training,schulman2017proximal}, but the PPO-style online approach is computationally intensive, as it requires numerous interactions with a reward model or live environment to generate samples during training ~\citep{xu2024dpo, wei2025swerl}.
+To reduce the compute cost, \emph{preference learning} methods such as DPO~\citep{rafailov2023direct} and KTO~\citep{ethayarajh2024kto} replace explicit reward modeling and online RL with simpler, reward-free objectives that require far less compute.

-However, most preference-learning fine-tuning focuses on the \emph{single-turn} setting and does not directly model multi-turn, tool-using trajectories.
-Recent efforts have begun to extend preference optimization beyond single responses.
-For example, Step-DPO~\citep{lai2024step} addresses multi-step reasoning but still optimizes a single response without interactive tool use.
-Pioneering work (M-DPO) by \citep{xiong2024building} was the first to formulate multi-turn, tool-assisted agent training.
-It derives the optimality conditions for this setting and develops multi-turn direct alignment algorithms that can learn from preferences over trajectories incorporating external tool feedback.
-While this provided a crucial foundation for multi-turn agent alignment, its primary validation was in the mathematical reasoning domain and it did not explicitly address the challenge of \emph{diversity collapse}.

-For complex coding tasks, the ability to explore a vast solution space is critical.
-It leads to the second challenge: offline preference objectives can reduce policy entropy, which undermines the exploration of the learned policy~\citep{setlur2025scaling}.
-Empirical analyses have documented reduced output diversity under alignment fine-tuning~\citep{kirk2023understanding}, and recent studies attribute mode collapse in fine-tuning to characteristics of offline objectives and KL constraints~\citep{slocum2025diverse,wangbeyond}.
-This has motivated methods that modify divergences or decouple KL components to better control diversity~\citep{slocum2025diverse,wangbeyond}, yet explicit entropy preservation remains underexplored in the multi-turn setting.

-We address both challenges with \sys: an entropy-enhanced preference optimization framework.
-This preserves exploration throughout the sequence of tool calls and partial hypotheses, enabling the full potential of test-time scaling to realize larger gains.
+However, most preference optimization methods remain limited to single-turn interactions.
+While recent extensions such as M-DPO \citep{xiong2025building} adapt these objectives for multi-turn tool trajectories, they primarily target mathematical reasoning.
+In long-context coding tasks, we observe that M-DPO suffers from \emph{diversity collapse}, hindering the exploration required for complex problem solving \citep{golubev2025training,gao2025beyond}.
+While recent methods~\citep{slocum2025diverse,wangbeyond,lanchantin2025diverse} have attempted to modify divergences, decouple KL components, or construct diversity-aware preference pairs to better control diversity, these approaches primarily focus on \emph{single-turn settings}.
+How to effectively extend these diversity-preserving mechanisms to complex, multi-turn tool-using workflows remains unexplored.